VivienGaluchot/choose_your_planet/README.md

 # Choose Your Planet

-Random game based on planetary genesis.
+Random game based on planetary genesis simulation.
+Find witch planet will eat all the others.

 # Demo